Caring for your leather and suede pieces

 Do not wait to remove stains as it will be much harder to remove if left and can ruin the fur.

 Remove light stains by using a homemade solution.
 Mix one-part isopropyl alcohol with one-part water and apply directly to the stain.
 Fur is delicate so do not use any type of cleaner or solvent.
 Rub the stain gently with a white cloth and allow to dry.
 Do not rinse the solution out, instead, place your piece in a well-ventilated area and allow it to dry thoroughly.
 The alcohol will prevent any water stains from forming.

-Never use heat on fur as it will damage the collar and lining.
+Never use heat on fur as it will damage garment.
 Never iron fur or the lining.
-Ironing will ruin fur; the heat will penetrate to the leather and cause it to dry and eventually tear.
+Ironing will ruin fur; the heat will penetrate to the skin, cause it to dry and eventually tear.
 Be gentle as you rub and be careful not to stretch the skin.
-Be sure to use a white cloth or else you may transfer colour to the fur.
+Be sure to use a white cloth or you may transfer colour to the fur.

-Do not use pet cleaning products or dry cleaning products to clean your furs.
+Do not use pet cleaning products or dry cleaning products to clean your fur.

 What if my fur gets damaged?

-Always get fur fixed professionally.
-Avoid using glue on it under any circumstances.
-There are specials glues sold to fix leather.
-However, remember that the leather you buy and the leather underneath your fur have completely different properties and behave quite differently.
+There are special glues sold to fix leather but the leather you buy and the leather underneath your fur have completely different properties and behave quite differently therefore these glues are not suitable.

 How do I store my fur?